bark-simulator/bark/docs/source/models.md

 ### Single Track Model

-By far the most used dynamic model in BARK, it the single-track model.
+By far the most used dynamic model in BARK is the single-track model.
 It represents a simplified bicycle vehicle-model.

 The `SingleTrackModel` class overloads the `StateSpaceModel` function and is given by: